denseidel/serverless-stack-com/_chapters/add-a-list-all-the-notes-api.md

 }
 ```

-Note that this API returns an array of note objects as opposed to the `get.js` function that returns just a single note object.
+Note that this API returns an array of note objects as opposed to the `get.ts` function that returns just a single note object.

 Next we are going to add an API to update a note.